-Western Montana is excited to welcome group tours to Glacier Country in 2022 and beyond.
-While our summer season (July and August) experiences high visitation, we know that the lure of ascending the Going-to-the-Sun Road in Glacier National Park is often a bucket list experience for many and can only be accomplished late June through late September when the famed road is open in its entirety.
+Western Montana is excited to welcome group tours to Glacier Country in 2023 and beyond.
+While our summer season (July and August) experiences high visitation, we know that the lure of ascending the Going-to-the-Sun Road in Glacier National Park is often a bucket list experience for many and can only be driven late June through late September when the famed road is open in its entirety.
 With that in mind, we have created a list of group friendly restaurants that are ready to welcome groups in peak season, and creative alternative plans like out-to-lunch events or chuckwagon dinners.

 As a prime host city for your excursion to Glacier National Park, your stay in Kalispell will deliver a great experience.
-Group dining options include Sacred Waters Brewing Co., at 3250 U.S. Highway 2 E., with plenty of outside seating and pub fare.
-The Montana Club, at 1301 S. Main Street, along with Sykes Diner, at 202 Second Avenue W., offers “Good Ol’ Grub” and $.10 coffee with your breakfast order.
+Group dining options include Sacred Waters Brewing Co. off U.S. Highway 2 E. with plenty of outside seating and pub fare.
+Sykes Diner offer “Good Ol’ Grub” and $0.10 coffee with your breakfast order.
 MacKenzie River Pizza Co. has two locations on the south and north sides of Kalispell, and you’ll also find a Montana Club.
-Brannigan’s Irish Pub, at 101 E. Center Street, has a lively atmosphere.
+Brannigan’s Irish Pub has a lively atmosphere.
 Bonelli’s Bistro serves Italian dishes.
 Famous Dave’s has mouth-watering barbecue and accepts groups up to 40.
 House of S&M Mexican restaurant will create customized menus with recommendations from the chef.
 Big Mountain Cider Works is located on an orchard near Kalispell, has over 16 ciders on tap and a full kitchen menu.
 For groups of 25 or less, SunRift Beer Company or Tamarack Brewing (in Lakeside) can be great options that let your group sample our craft beer while enjoying a meal.

 Don’t have reservations and need a contingency plan?
-Downtown Kalispell’s Main Street has you covered.
-The coach can park at Depot Park on the north side of Main Street with access to Norm’s Soda Fountain, Hops Grill, Mercantile Steak, Bonelli’s Bistro, Wheat Montana Bakery and Deli, Ceres Bakery, Blue Samurai Sushi Bar and Kalispell Brewing with an amazing food truck out back.
-For a real Kalispell, Montana, experience (including a sawdust floor) visit Moose’s Saloon, at 179 N. Main Street, serving up draft beer, pizza, soups, salads and sandwiches.
+Downtown Kalispell’s Main Street has many dine-on-their-own options.
+The coach can park at Depot Park on the north side of Main Street with access to Norm’s Soda Fountain, Hops Grill, Mercantile Steak, Wheat Montana Bakery and Deli, Ceres Bakery and Blue Samurai Sushi Bar.
+For a real Kalispell, Montana, experience (including a sawdust floor) visit Moose’s Saloon serving up draft beer, pizza, soups, salads and sandwiches.

-This charming mountain town of Whitefish does not disappoint when it comes to great restaurants, and quite a few have good group seating when reserved in advance.
-Abruzzo Italian Kitchen, at 115 Central Avenue, has a variety of dinner options.
-Craggy Range Bar & Grill, at 10 Central Avenue, offers American fare with great patio seating.
-Casey’s Whitefish, at 101 Central Avenue, has a second floor that can be reserved for groups.
-Bonsai Brewing Project, at 549 Wisconsin Avenue, has a walk-up order counter with lots of outdoor seating, and Last Chair Kitchen & Bar, at 1705 E. Lakeshore Drive, is the kind of restaurant that every ski town needs.
+This charming mountain town of Whitefish does not disappoint when it comes to great restaurants and quite a few have good group seating when reserved in advance.
+Abruzzo Italian Kitchen has a variety of dinner options.
+Craggy Range Bar & Grill offers American fare with great patio seating.
+Bonsai Brewing Project has a walk-up order counter with lots of outdoor seating, and Last Chair Kitchen & Bar is the kind of restaurant that every ski town needs.
 Newly opened, Blackstar serves local beer and great food in a historic downtown location.